Academics: General Institute Requirements

 For transfer credit requests associated with CI subjects, you must first seek approval of the department's Transfer Credit Examiner.
 Once the transfer credit examiner has approved the subject, you must then petition the Subcommittee on the Communication Requirement in order to receive CI credit.
 If you have any questions, please contact the Office of the Communication Requirement or 617-253-2313.

 MIT has an eight-subject requirement referred to as the HASS (Humanities, Arts, and Social Sciences) Requirement.
-Students who transfer into MIT as sophomores in Spring 2014 will need to take classes designated as HASS-A, HASS-H, and HASS-S. You will find out additional information on how to satisfy the HASS requirement at Transfer Student Orientation and may also visit the HASS website.
+Students need to take classes designated as HASS-A, HASS-H, and HASS-S. You will find out additional information on how to satisfy the HASS requirement at Transfer Student Orientation and may also visit the HASS website.

 Transfer students need only complete four points of credit and the swim requirement to fulfill the PE requirement.
 If you are able to swim 100 yards, you are encouraged to arrange to take the swim test.
 For information about how to schedule a swim test, visit the Physical Education Office, Room W32-125, 617-253-4291 of go online: http://mitpe.com/.